Zuzuna54/bybitalgobot2.0/src/dashboard/dashboard_plan.md

 - ✅ Improved error handling and fallbacks in data transformations
 - ✅ Standardized data transformation logic in the data service
 - ✅ Added comprehensive market data transformation and retrieval
+- ✅ Implemented the `standalone_mode` property in `DashboardDataService` to simplify mode checking
+- ✅ Moved chart creation functions from `performance_layout.py` to `chart_service.py`
+- ✅ Added error handling to chart-related callbacks

 ### In Progress: